ethan-young/seccyd-wj-subtests/manuscript/README.md

-Li and colleague’s (2018) strategy involved computing interactions between mean and variability scores, which provides some level of statistical control.
+Li and colleague’s (2018) strategy involved computing interactions between mean and variability scores, which provides some level of statistical control but tests a different research question entirely (see Supplement).
 However, we believe the strong negative correlation in an unexpected direction raises questions about using family income variability as an indicator of adversity.
 In most empirical cases, higher levels of harshness are associated with higher levels of unpredictability.
 Yet here, income variability and average income are